 7. Other – (please describe)

-8. Not applicable – (please explain)

-[If the provider indicated “yes” to any of the above, enter all the codes selected by the provider in the “Question 3” field of the applicable Raw Data Report Form.
-If the provider indicates “Other”, enter “Other,” with the provider’s response, in the “Question 3” field.
-If the provider indicated “No” to all the codes, enter “No” in the “Question 3” field.
-If the provider responds that question 3 is not applicable, enter “NA” and provide a summary of any additional information explaining why this question is not applicable to the provider (e.g., urgent care services are not relevant to this specialty).]
+[Based on the provider’s response, enter “Yes,” “No,” “NA” or a brief description in each of the corresponding fields of the applicable Raw Data Report Form.
+If the provider indicates “Other”, enter “Other,” with the provider’s response, in the applicable field.
+If the provider responds that one or more of the items above is not applicable, enter “NA” and provide a summary of any additional information explaining why each item is not applicable to the provider (e.g., urgent care services are not relevant to this specialty).]

 This concludes our survey.
 [Insert directions to submit the survey.]
 Thank you very much for your time.